silentfuzzle/Cue-Masher/README.md

 There are several ways that you can select a sound to edit.
 You can hold down the Shift key and press an associated keyboard key, you can hold down the Shift key and click a button in the interface, or you can toggle on Editing Mode by selecting Edit > Editing mode from the menu bar.
 In Editing Mode, press any supported key that's been assigned a sound or click a button in the interface to select a sound to edit.

 Once you select a sound, an Edit Sound dialogue box pre-populated with the information about the selected sound will appear.
 You can change any of the sound's attributes and then click the Apply Changes button to update the project.
-You can also delete the sound from the board by clicking the Delete button or click Cancel to discard all changes.
+You can also delete the sound from the board by clicking the Delete button, or click Cancel to discard all changes.
+Clicking Copy opens the sound in another Edit Sound dialogue box where you can assign it to another key on the board.

 If you assign a new sound a key that is already associated with a sound or you assign an existing sound a new key that is already associated with another sound, you will be asked to resolve the conflict before the board will be updated.
 You can do this by selecting "Replace", "Replace and Edit", or "Cancel" from the following dialogue box.
 The Replace option replaces the existing sound with the new or updated sound.
 Replace and Edit also replaces the existing sound, but it brings up a new Edit Sound dialogue box where you can select a new key for the sound that was replaced.
 Clicking Cancel cancels the action and returns you to the Add or Edit Sound dialogue where you can select a new key for the sound and continue editing it.

+You can have as many Edit Sound dialogue boxes open as assigned keys on the board, but you can have only a maximum of five New Sound dialogue boxes open at a time.
+These dialogue boxes include ones that contain copies of sounds created by the "Replace and Edit" and "Copy" actions.
+If you have too many New Sound dialogue boxes open when you attempt to perform either of these actions, you will be asked to close some of them first.

 ## File Menu